MicrosoftDocs/fabric-docs/docs/data-factory/invoke-pipeline-activity.md

 ### Invoke pipeline settings

 Select the **Settings** tab, and choose an existing pipeline from the **Invoked pipeline** dropdown, or use the **+ New** button to create a new pipeline directly.
-You can choose to wait on completion, or continue directly, in which case the invoked pipeline will execute in parallel with activities following it within the parent pipeline's execution flow.
+You can choose to wait on completion, or continue directly, in which case the invoked pipeline executes in parallel with activities following it within the parent pipeline's execution flow.

 :::image type="content" source="media/invoke-pipeline-activity/invoke-pipeline-settings.png" alt-text="Screenshot showing the Invoke pipeline activity settings tab, highlighting the tab.":::